| |

 for periodic domains.
 The symbolic function [functionref Aboria::norm norm]

-returns the 2-norm, or magnitude, of the vector dx
+returns the 2-norm, or magnitude, of the vector dx,

 and the symbolic function [functionref Aboria::pow pow] returns the first